AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/dynamic-media/imaging-faq.md

 Om du måste konfigurera en ny anpassad domän att använda Smart Imaging måste URL:erna uppdateras för att återspegla den anpassade domänen.

-Mer information om krav för smart bildbehandling finns i [Är jag berättigad att använda Smart bildbehandling?](#am-i-eligible-to-use-smart-imaging)
+Information om krav för smart bildbehandling finns i [Är jag berättigad att använda Smart Imaging?](#am-i-eligible-to-use-smart-imaging)

 <!-- OLD No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->